Stratford Power Station: Combined cycle plant

 The Taranaki Combined Cycle (TCC) power station consists of one 377 MW combined cycle unit, based on a GT26 gas turbine in single shaft configuration.
 Cooling is by a mechanical draft cooling tower, using water from the Pātea River.
 Fletcher Construction started construction in 1996 and it was commissioned in 1998.
 It was purchased by Contact Energy in 2003.

 Peaker plant

 The 200 MW Stratford Peaker plant was built on the site in 2009–2010.
 It comprises two LMS100 gas turbine units in open cycle configuration, and is used as a peaking power plant, to complement hydro and wind generation.
 It was officially opened by Prime Minister John Key on 31 May 2011.

+Solar farm

+In December 2024 Contact proposed replacing the Taranaki Combined Cycle plant with a 170MW solar farm.